stefanozanella/chef-homebrewalt/README.md

 # Usage

-We strongly recommend that you put "recipe[homebrew]" in your node's run list, to ensure that it is available on the system and that Homebrew itself gets installed.
+We strongly recommend that you put "recipe[homebrewalt]" in your node's run list, to ensure that it is available on the system and that Homebrew itself gets installed.
 Putting an explicit dependency in the metadata will cause the cookbook to be downloaded and the library